 MS – the mask with the liquid extract of S. aucuparia fruits.

-Table 6.
 Synergism of antimicrobial activity of the liquid Sorbus fruit extract, its lotion and erythromycin against skin isolates of staphylococci with different mechanisms of MLS-resistance (growth inhibition zones diameter, mm).

-Drugs S. Epidermidis "Kril",
+Drugs S. epidermidis "Kril",

 D-phenotype (Ind+)

-S. Aureus "Cherepchuk",
+S. aureus "Cherepchuk",

 Neg-phenotype (Ind)